pseudolimonada/uniprojects_2024_bd/README.md

 All the documentation and source code for BD 2024 project LifeLink Report link: https://www.overleaf.com/project/65f8cce4799e65445ec51df1

+Follow the next steps to setup the DB.

 # Create and setup DB
 How: open PSQL and run these commands